Kikko Park 吉香公園

 From the lands of a ruling clan to the home of a mid-level samurai

 Explore the grounds of the former residence of the Yoshikawa family, the Iwakuni domain lords, which retains several traditional buildings that were built while the clan ruled.
-The modest residence of the Mekata family offers a window into the lives of mid-level samurai under feudalism.
+The modest residence of the Mekata family provides a glimpse into the lives of mid-level samurai under feudalism.

 - Kinunkaku, a striking building with a fluted roof